Aspose/releases.aspose.com/content/en/tasks/java/release-notes/2026/aspose-tasks-for-java-26-6-release-notes.md

 The following applies to reading projects from Primavera formats (XER, XML, DB).
 Before version 26.6, the Task.Duration property was incorrectly populated from Primavera's "Planned duration" field.
 This created counter-intuitive behavior where:

-task.actual_duration + task.remaining_duration ≠ task.duration
+Task.getActualDuration() + Task.getRemainingDuration() ≠ Task.getDuration()

-In Primavera, the relationship is actually: actual_duration + remaining_duration = 'At Completion Duration'
+In Primavera, the relationship is actually: getActualDuration() + getRemainingDuration() = 'At Completion Duration'

 Starting from version 26.6, the mapping has been corrected:

-task.duration - now maps to Primavera's "At Completion Duration" Primavera's "Planned duration" field is now mapped to task.primavera_properties.planned_duration
+Task.getDuration() - now maps to Primavera's "At Completion Duration" Primavera's "Planned duration" field is now mapped to Task.getPrimaveraProperties().getPlannedDuration()